James Halliday Grenache Challenge

-Over 102 McLaren Vale wineries enter the show each year, and over 728 wines were entered for judging.
+Over 102 McLaren Vale wineries enter the show each year, and over 728 wines are entered for judging.

-The Wine Show is highly regarded by international and national wine media and trade, and annually attracts a panel of high-calibre wine judges.
+The McLaren Vale Wine Show is highly regarded by international and national wine media and trade, and annually attracts a panel of high-calibre wine judges.

-Twenty five trophies in total were awarded in 2016, culminating in the Best Wine of Show and the crowning of the McLaren Vale “Bushing Monarchs” at the renowned Winemakers Bushing Lunch – a historical celebration for the region’s wine community.
+In 2017, twenty-eight trophies in total were awarded, culminating in the Best Wine of Show and the crowning of the McLaren Vale “Bushing Monarchs” at the renowned Winemakers Bushing Lunch – a historical celebration for the region’s wine community.

 For more than half a decade, the McLaren Vale wine community has celebrated the culmination of the McLaren Vale Wine Show through the Bushing tradition.

 The tradition dates back to medieval times when tavern owners would place ivy bushes above their tavern doors to celebrate the arrival of the new vintage wine, or fresh mead.
 The hanging ivy represented the opportunity to savour wines at their best.